eoinbreen/Random-Beer-App/README.md

 To build and start the app, open a command window in the root directory and run the following commands:

--mvn package
+*mvn package

--cd target
+*cd target

--java -jar Random-Beer-App-0.1.0.jar
+*java -jar Random-Beer-App-0.1.0.jar

 **api:** http://localhost:8080/api/getRandomBeer

 **home page:**  http://localhost:8080/index.html